richard-warren/locomotionAnalysis/README.md

 run.mp4 | run video (top and bottom views concatenated) runWisk.mp4 | whisker video
 webCam.avi | webcam video
-trialInfo | trial metadata (e.g. obstacle height) exported from Bonsai
+trialInfo.csv | trial metadata (e.g. obstacle height) exported from Bonsai alignmentFrames.csv | (optional) if getFrameTimes alignment breaks for a session, include this .csv file that encodes one pair of manually identified ttlNumber and frameNumber (for both run run *and* wisk cams) that are known to correspond to the same frame (see session 191009_003 for an example)

 `analyzeSession(session)` will create the following additional files: